-So long as an adequate patient cohort exists for any of the 7,000 identified rare diseases, we believe a biomarker can be developed.
+So long as an adequate patient cohort exists for any of the 7,000 identified rare diseases, of which approximately 5,600 have a genetic origin, we believe a biomarker can be developed.
 We may either develop a biomarker on our own, in which case we choose the rare disease to be mapped by the biomarker, or we may develop a biomarker at the request of a pharmaceutical company, in which case we typically map a biomarker for a specific rare disease identified by the pharmaceutical company.
 In both cases, we own the rights to the biomarker, but in circumstances where a pharmaceutical company is funding the biomarker development process, we may agree to parameters for use of the biomarker going forward.